kakaprodo/payment-subscription/doc/new-in-v1.1.1.md

     - Subscription control: featureExistsOrActivated : to check a feature exists or activated

-4. Plan list: get list with formatted overiden features: use the method: allWithOverridenList
+4. Plan list: get list with formatted overiden features: use the method:
+    - allWithOverridenList: defined on the plan service to fetch all plans with formatted values
+    - overridenFeatures: defined on the PaymentPlan model to fromat features of a single plan
 5. Bulk creation: when creating many plans, features and discounts at the same time, the package create only if record does not exist otherwise it updates

+6. Add ability to cache balance
+    - money verification for specified seconds
+    - amount for sepcified minutes